-BMW X5 hybrid interior & comfort
+BMW X5 hybrid interior, dashboard & comfort

 Supremely comfortable on nearly any type of road, the BMW X5 hybrid also has a fittingly high-tech and high-quality interior